Bifurcations and Spectral Stability of Solitary Waves in Coupled Nonlinear Schr\"odinger Equations: Introduction

 as a \textit{fundamental solitary wave}.
 Obviously, $(U,V)=(-U_0(x),0)$ is also a homoclinic solution to \eqref{eqn:UV} but it gives the same solitary wave \eqref{eqn:soliton} as \eqref{eqn:fun_soliton} if $\theta=\pi$ is taken.
 So we only treat \eqref{eqn:fun_soliton}.

 Bl\'azquez-Sanz and Yagasaki \cite{BlYa12} studied bifurcations of homoclinic orbits in a large class of ordinary differential equations using Gruendler's version of Melnikov's method \cite{Gu92}, and applied their theory to show that infinitely many pitchfork bifurcations of $(U,V)=(U_0(x),0)$ occur in \eqref{eqn:UV} with \eqref{eqn:cubic} when $\beta_1$ is taken as a control parameter.
 Moreover, in a general situation, they proved that if bifurcations of homoclinic orbits occur, then the associated variational equations, i.e., linearized equations, around the homoclinic orbits are integrable in the meaning of differential Galois theory \cite{PuSi03}.
-See Appendix A for more details on these results.
-Homoclinic orbits born at the pitchfork bifurcations in \eqref{eqn:UV} correspond to solitary waves of the form \eqref{eqn:soliton} with nonzero $u$- and $v$-components, which are often called vector solitons, bifurcated from the fundamental solitary waves \eqref{eqn:fun_soliton} in \eqref{eqn:CNLS}.
+Homoclinic orbits born at the pitchfork bifurcations in \eqref{eqn:UV} correspond to solitary waves of the form \eqref{eqn:soliton} with nonzero $U$- and $V$-components, which are often called vector solitons, bifurcated from the fundamental solitary waves \eqref{eqn:fun_soliton} in \eqref{eqn:CNLS}.